isomerpages/nrf-ctrlshift/_stories/2024 stories/She STEps, She Scores.md

 <div class="mainContainer">
 	<div class="contentText">
-		<p>Remember those brainy innovators from our <a target="_blank" href="https://www.ctrlshift.gov.sg/explore/video-series/">STE+P Up Video Series</a> , guiding you through groundbreaking Public Service projects?
-Ever wondered how they got to where they are now?</p>
+		<p>Step into the inspiring tales of Poh Suan and Adele Tan, the trailblazers making waves in Singapore's STE scene, just in time for International Women's Day.
+Their stories of innovation and resilience shine a light on the exciting journey of women in science, technology, and engineering.</p>
-		<p>Discover the inside scoop in STE Unplugged as we blend passion for invention with personal tales, and shine a light on the movers and shakers in our nation's STE scene!</p>
+		<p>Ready for a dose of inspiration?</p>
 	</div>
 	<a target="_blank" href="/files/STE_Unplugged.pdf" class="catBtn desktopBtn">
 		<div class="divWrapper">